Who Is This Credit Card Best For?

 How to Get the Most out of This Card

-You’ll get the most value out of the Discover it Miles card if you use it for all or most of your purchases in the first year to get the Discover Match and take advantage of 0% APR.
+You’ll get the most value out of the Discover it Miles card if you use it for all your purchases in the first year to get the Discover Match and take advantage of 0% APR.

 After the first 12 months, the Discover it Miles card can work well as a companion credit card, rather than your primary card.
 For example, try pairing it with another rewards card that earns more points on certain purchases, such as restaurants or airfare.

 Any time you make a purchase that doesn’t earn a higher rewards rate on other cards, you can charge your purchase to the Discover it Miles card and earn 1.5 miles for every dollar you spend.

 According to J.D.
 Power’s 2019 Credit Card Satisfaction Study, Discover ranked first out of 11 issuers in customer satisfaction.
 J.D.
 Power ranks Discover’s app first out of nine credit card issuers, too.

 Discover offers 24-hour, U.S.-based customer service, and the ability to chat with an agent online.
 You also get complimentary access to your FICO credit score so you can monitor your credit.
 And, through Discover’s mobile app, you can check your balance, pay your bill, and review your rewards.

-Discover also offers multiple security alert features.
-It will scan the dark web and notify you if it detects that your Social Security number is being circulated online.
+Discover offers multiple security alert features.
+It will scan the dark web and notify you if it detects that your social security number is being circulated online.
 It will also alert you if a new account shows up on your credit report.
 Other Discover security features are on par with industry standards.